shristi-rumsan/shristi-rumsan/README.md

 - 👋 Hi, I’m @shristi-rumsan
-- 👀 I’m interested in Project MAanagement
+- 👀 I’m interested in Project Management
 - 🌱 I’m currently learning how to use github
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me shristi.khayargoli@rumsan.com